adammurdoch/kotlin-tools/base-plugins/README.md

 ## `net.rubygrapefruit.plugin`

-A convention plugin for implementing Gradle plugins using Kotlin.
+A convention plugin for implementing Gradle plugins in Kotlin/JVM.

 - Adds dependencies and repository definitions so that a fixed version of Kotlin available (currently 1.7.20).